VioletBitKitten/VTuberVoice/README.md

   * Events to log for a mode verbose mode?
 * Cleanup the Variables in TVTVApp.
 They are a bit of a mess.
   * Not consistent: OutputAppend, OutputFile, OutputFileName, WriteText
-* Better handling of writing a blank line to the output file.
-It is getting messy handling this special case.
 * Find a way to handle Control-C. This is proving difficult.
 As far as I can tell I would have to use the Crt and Keyboard Units, which pose other issues.
 * Expand the interactive user interface.
   * Add aliases for frequently spoken phrases. `In Progress.`